Clappit/Clappit-CLI_Beta/README.md

 # Clappit-CLI-Beta
 Clappit command line interface to manage cloud-native apps &amp; their infrastructure locally.

-# Clappit: Your Cloud, Simplified
+# Clappit: Bulletproof your Infrastructure Drift and Testing

 Clappit is the next-generation cloud management platform designed to revolutionize how you manage your cloud infrastructure.
 With an intuitive interface and powerful automation, Clappit empowers you to: